RandomSearch18/a-level-project/docs/readme.md

 I then tested it with a simple route along two roads, and that returned a sensible route too.
 I then tested routing onto a pedestrian path, which also worked.

 I realise now that I will need to calculate the length of all my edges as a basis for my weight calculation.
-To ensure it's correct as possible, I will use the `geographiclib` library to calculate the geodesic distance between two points using the WGS84 spheroid model of the Earth:
+To ensure it's correct as possible, I will use the `geographiclib` library[^geographiclib-se] to calculate the geodesic distance between two points using the WGS84 spheroid model of the Earth:

 ```py
 from geographiclib.geodesic import Geodesic